ROI Property Taxes for Non-Resident Owners

 Published 6 December 2018

-Eamonn Burke, a Republic of Ireland (“ROI”) qualified and registered solicitor, discusses issues arising when a person, not ordinarily resident in ROI and not holding a PPS Number (the ROI version of a National Insurance Number) seeks to sell or buy, grant or take a lease of ROI property.
+In this article we discuss issues arising when a person, not ordinarily resident in ROI and not holding a PPS Number (the ROI version of a National Insurance Number) seeks to sell or buy, grant or take a lease of ROI property.

 Before 2009, an individual did not need to have a PPS number when dealing with ROI located property.
 A PPS number is allocated by the Irish Government (via the Department of Social Protection) to persons who work (and so pay PAYE and PRSI) or who claim social welfare benefits in ROI.
 However, for persons who own ROI property but who have always worked in the UK, an issue arose in that from 2009 onwards, persons with such an interest in ROI property needed to have PPS numbers to register for Certificates of Exemption and/or Certificates of Discharge for Non Principal Private Residence Charge (“NPPR Charge”) and obtain receipts for payment of Household Charge and Local Property Tax.